thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 * This method isn't the only place in the application that checks question types, meaning that new types will cause [Shotgun Surgery](#shotgun-surgery).

+There are several ways to refactor to use polymorphism.
+In this chapter, we'll be demonstrating a solution that uses subclasses to replace type codes, which is one of the simplest solutions to implement.
+However, make sure to see the section on [Drawbacks](#drawbacks) later in this chapter to see alternate implementations.

 ## Replace Type Code With Subclasses

 Let's replace this case statement with polymorphism by introducing a subclass